flancian/garden/metasj.md

 - [[cascading]] searches
 	- ahs search prefix
 	- https://oadoi.org
-		- non API version that just works:
+		- non API version that just works: see telegram
+		- API seems good
 	- it should take any version of a DOI indicator, either in URL form or not
 	- you want it to return the URL of a world readable PDF
 - [[sociofesto]]